 - A. SESSION.
 The lowest court of the Church, comprised of actively serving Elders in a local congregation.
 The Session has original jurisdiction over church members, but not over ministers.
-It is specifically authorized to "[a]dmonish, rebuke, suspend, or exclude from the Sacrament of the Lord's Supper any member of the congregation found delinquent . . . " - B. PRESBYTERY.
+It is specifically authorized to "[a]dmonish, rebuke, suspend, or exclude from the Sacrament of the Lord's Supper any member of the congregation found delinquent . . ." - B. PRESBYTERY.
 An intermediate court of the Church between the Session and the Synod, comprised of all the ministers and elder delegates from churches within a defined geographical region.
 A presbytery has original jurisdiction over ministers. - C. GENERAL SYNOD.
 The highest court of the Church.
 The General Synod is comprised of all ministers and elder delegates from each congregation of the ARP Church.
-The Synod is to, "to determine controversies of faith, and cases of conscience; to set down rules and directions for the better ordering of the public worship of God, and government of his Church; to receive complaints in cases of maladministration, and authoritatively to determine the same: which decrees and determinations, if consonant to the Word of God, are to be received with reverence and submission, not only for their agreement with the Word but also for the power whereby they are made, as being an ordinance of God, appointed thereunto in his Word."
-The General Synod is the court with authority to change and give final interpretation to the Constitution. - 2.12 DISCIPLINARY PROCEEDINGS.
+The Synod is "to determine controversies of faith, and cases of conscience; to set down rules and directions for the better ordering of the public worship of God, and government of His Church; to receive complaints in cases of maladministration, and authoritatively to determine the same: which decrees and determinations, if consonant to the Word of God, are to be received with reverence and submission, not only for their agreement with the Word but also for the power whereby they are made, as being an ordinance of God, appointed thereunto in His Word."
+The General Synod is the court with authority to change and give final interpretation to the Standards. - 2.14 DISCIPLINARY PROCEEDINGS.
 The orderly process involved in commencing and concluding the question of whether a censure should be imposed.
-For the sake of maintaining the honor of Christ by providing a fair process to all, Disciplinary proceedings require due process.
-Due process includes the following: (A) charges in writing; (B) the opportunity to be heard after notice to appear; (C) the opportunity to present evidence and arguments; (D) the cross-examination of witnesses; (E) the right to fairness and impartiality; and (F) the right to a prompt resolution of the charges. - 2.13 DISQUALIFICATION.
+For the sake of maintaining the honor of Christ by providing a fair process to all, disciplinary proceedings require due process.
+Due process includes the following: (A) charges in writing; (B) the opportunity to be heard after notice to appear; (C) the opportunity to present evidence and arguments; (D) the cross-examination of witnesses; (E) the right to fairness and impartiality; and (F) the right to a prompt resolution of the charges. - 2.15 DISQUALIFICATION.
 A member of a court shall not participate in an action or decision of the court when that person cannot be fair and impartial.
-A member of the court shall be disqualified if he meets any of the following criteria: - A. A member of a court may disqualify (recuse) himself as a matter of conscience. - B. An elder who has served as the Investigator shall not render judgment in a case in which he has served. - C. Any member of the lower court ordinarily should recuse himself from rendering judgment in a higher court in the same case in which he previously sat in judgment. - D. Any challenge to a member's participation must be made at the earliest opportunity (that is, the beginning of the trial or immediately after grounds for disqualification come to light) and decided by a majority of the remaining members of the court. - 2.14 ELDER.
+A member of the court shall be disqualified if he meets any of the following criteria: - A. A member of a court may disqualify (recuse) himself as a matter of conscience. - B. An elder who has served as the investigator shall not render judgment in a case in which he has served. - C. Any member of the lower court ordinarily should recuse himself from rendering judgment in a higher court in the same case in which he previously sat in judgment. - D. Any challenge to a member's participation must be made at the earliest opportunity (that is, the beginning of the trial or immediately after grounds for disqualification come to light) and decided by a majority of the remaining members of the court. - 2.16 ELDER.
 A man ordained to govern and discipline God's people.
-Ordained ministers are also elders who are members of a presbytery. - 2.15 ENTITY.
-A collective body within the Associate Reformed Presbyterian Church, e.g. session, presbytery, board, commission, committee.
+Ordained ministers are also elders who are members of a presbytery.